Labdabeta/trains/README.md

 Header guards are to be used instead of `#pragma once` to allow for header/source splitting during testing if necessary.

+### Naming

+Variable names should be terse in all logical code in order to fit the most logical operation on one screen.
+However any global symbol shall have a full descriptive name such that its contents can be understood without a comment.

+Constants should always be in FULL\_UPPERCASE.

+### Typedefs

+If a struct's members are to be directly accessed, then it should be passed transparently as a `struct StructType`.
+However if the struct is to be used opaquely, then it should be passed as a `ST` typedef.

+### Functions

+A function shall be at most 7-20-10.
+That means a maximum of 7 lines of variable declarations and precondition checks, 20 lines of body code, and 10 lines of cleanup code.
+A maximum of 7 local variables is enforced (relating to the short-term memory limit of the human brains working on the project).
+Helper functions should not be avoided, as they can be easily optimized by the compiler.

+The goto fail idiom is encouraged to help clean code.

 ### General Guidelines

  - Readibility shall be placed above all else.